joshkorf08/Bootstrap-Portfolio/README.md

 Tools and effects used to create sitye.
 - Bootstrap front end framework was used for almost all style effects and buttons on the site.

+This site has been Update!
+- It now features links to my updated github and linkdin accounts.
+- A downloadable version of my Update resume.
+- A rewoking of my portfolio page to better suite the needs of this site.
+It now features screen shots of projects that I have completed, and one that I will continue developing with my group memebers.